kpilszak/party-cost-planner/README.md

 * Windows 10

 ## Setup
-To run this project, open in Windows this file: /party-cost-planner/obj/Debug/party-cost-planner.exe
+To run this project, download and open in Windows this file: <a href="https://github.com/kpilszak/party-cost-planner/blob/master/party-cost-planner/obj/Debug/party-cost-planner.exe">/party-cost-planner/obj/Debug/party-cost-planner.exe</a>

 ## Sources
 This project was created as an exercise from Jennifer Greene and Andrew Stellman book "Head First.
 C#".